SriHarshaHrn/Couchbase-Installation-and-configuration/README.md

 **Step-7**

 By completion of step-6, everything is ready to work with couchbase using laravel.
-I am attaching SampleController.php and SampleModel.php to give basic idea on how to do CRUD operations.
+I am attaching Sample Controller and Sample Model to give basic idea on how to do CRUD operations.

+First check the Model, you will get idea on couchbase CRUD syntax.
+Then check controller which gives idea on usage.

 *Hope this helps!Thanks and enjoy!! :)*